Kaszub09/abapEasyALV/README.md

 # abapEasyALV
 Wrapper classes for ALV/SALV frameworks for easy reporting.
 Check examples for usage.

+### Why
+There are numerous method in both frameworks which are rarely used, while some common actions (like setting text for column in SALV framework) require many calling number of methods.
+So the purpose of wrappers is to expose commonly used functionalities.

 ### Why both
 While SALV framework is newer and more easier to use (especially since it doesn't require container), it lacks some features like being able to edit cells or drag&drop functionality.
 So SALV is preferred unless you need them.

 ### Example usage - simple report with ALV.
 ```abap